Stuwert/blog/src/posts/learning-dynamo.md

 My knowledge of this is still super thin.
 I’m sharing this in the hope that some of my _very early learnings_ will help other people as they learn about DynamoDB.

-_A visualization of the abstraction of a nosql database as a metaphorical representation of a physical thing in the style of a 14th century oil painting_
+_DALL-E: A visualization of the abstraction of a nosql database as a metaphorical representation of a physical thing in the style of a 14th century oil painting_
 ![A visualization of the abstraction of a nosql database as a metaphorical representation of a physical thing in the style of a 14th century oil painting](/images/DALL-E-Dynamo-As-14th-century.png)

 ## Things That Changed How I Think